Rooted in the story of Britain’s forests

 Back to our story and over the next eight years, new cabins were built at Ardgartan Argyll in Scotland, Cropton in North Yorkshire and further south at the Forest of Dean – at that stage the largest of our locations, with 76 new cabins.
 New locations were also opened at Sherwood Forest in Nottinghamshire and Blackwood Forest in Hampshire.

 During this time, Forest Holidays became independent of the Caravanning and Camping Club and a shareholder restructure brought in much needed development funds whilst maintaining a special relationship with the Forestry Commission, who continue to be a Forest Holidays shareholder.

-Our latest location, Thorpe Forest in Norfolk, was opened in 2014 and we now have guests enjoying the forest in almost 600 cabins at nine locations.
+Our latest location, Beddgelert Snowdonia in Wales, was opened in 2018 and we now have guests enjoying the forest in almost 600 cabins at ten locations.

 A strong future with the forest